Building a career as an artist is no easy feat. It requires hard work, dedication, and more than a dollop of talent.

 How Much Does Artist Insurance Cost?

-The price of Artist Insurance is determined by a range of factors that our underwriters will consider on a policy-by-policy basis.
+The price of artist insurance coverage is determined by a range of factors that our underwriters will consider on a policy-by-policy basis.
 These include:

 - The medium or material the artist works in